 Fear of HellThere are several factors that can make people religious.
 One of them is fear.
 Some people are afraid of the hell that preachers threaten them with.
 So they follow what the preacher tells them to avoid that hell.

 This may seem irrational, because hell is fictional place.
 The threat of hell can work only if you believe in it in the first place.
 If you do not believe in it, then the threat of hell is void.
 However, when you are confronted with the tales of the brutalities of hell, you can easily forget that you do not believe in them.
 Some preachers can talk so convincingly, that they can trick people into the fear.
 They will tell you about the bad things you did in your life to push you into the guilt trap.
 Then they tell you about all the tortures that await you in the afterlife — with no way of escape.
-Even I hesitated for a second when a Muslim preacher in the street explained the damnation to me.
 Once you swallow the theory of hell, all the other dogmas can be force-fed easily.

 This is true in particular if the receiver of these threats does not have the tools at hand to rebut them.
 The threat of hell is a very popular technique — most prominently in the Abrahamic Religions.

 God’s voiceSome people say that they are religious because they heard God talking to them.
-I met a person who said that, after talking with a group of Christians, he sat down to contemplate his life.
+There is the story of a person who, after talking with a group of Christians, sat down to contemplate his life.
 Suddenly, he heard God telling him to go and become a Christian.
 The voice was loud and clear in his head.
 Awakened by this call, he rushed back to the group of Christians, and became a believer.
 Such events are one more factor that can make people religious.
 We discuss them in the Chapter on Proofs.

 CoercionOne of the most effective factors that make people religious is coercion.
 We simply tell a person that, if he or she does not believe, we will eject them from society, make their family hate them, deny them basic rights, persecute them, or even kill them.
 Under such a threat, the person is much more likely to become and remain a believer — and be it only pro forma.